dluobo/ingex/archive/README.txt

 The postgres system user's home directory can be changed from the default /var/lib/pgsql to /home/postgres to allow it to be located on a different disk setup with better I/O performance.
-Open YaST and select User Admin, filter on system users and then change the home directory of the posgres user.
+Open YaST and select Security and Users and User Management.
+Open Set Filter and select System Users.
+Select the postgres user and change the home directory.

 Set the access privileges to allow access to the database from the Recorder and Tape Export servers.
-For example, for an isolated network 10.100.x.x edit /home/postgres/data/pg_hba.conf and add the following lines and comment out the existing lines:
+For example, for an isolated network 10.100.x.x edit /home/postgres/data/pg_hba.conf as root user and add the following lines and comment out the existing lines:
         local   all         all                               trust
         host    all         all         127.0.0.1/32          trust
         host    all         all         ::1/128               trust
         host    all         all         10.100.0.0/16         trust

-Edit the postgresql configuration file, /home/postgres/data/postgresql.conf, and allow access from all servers on the network
+Edit the postgresql configuration file, /home/postgres/data/postgresql.conf, as root user and set to allow access from all servers on the network
         listen_addresses = '*'
-and make a couple of changes to make it easier to import data without causing tons of warnings
+Make a couple of changes to make it easier to import data without causing tons of warnings
         backslash_quote = on
         escape_string_warning = off
         standard_conforming_strings = off